XPBytes/old.xpbytes.com/src/articles/javascript-is-not-call-by-reference.md

 Roughly, this means that, just like before, the parameter is evaluated, but, unlike before, the _memory address_ (`address` / `name`) is passed to the function (`procedure`).
-Changes made to the parameter inside the function (`formal parameter`) are actualy made on the memory address and therefore propagate back to the caller.
+Changes made to the parameter inside the function (`formal parameter`) are actually made on the memory address and therefore propagate back to the caller.

 > ☕ When you go to a support store for one of your hardware devices and ask for